Wikipedia Seigenthaler biography incident

-On May 26, 2005, an unregistered editor created a hoax Wikipedia article about journalist John Seigenthaler.
+On May 26, 2005, an unregistered editor created a hoax article on the English Wikipedia about journalist John Seigenthaler.
 The article falsely stated that Seigenthaler had been a suspect in the assassinations of U.S. president John F. Kennedy and U.S. attorney general Robert F. Kennedy.

-After the hoax was discovered and corrected later in September, Seigenthaler, a friend and aide to Robert Kennedy, wrote in USA Today describing the article as an "Internet character assassination".
+After the hoax was discovered and corrected later in September, Seigenthaler, a friend and aide to Robert Kennedy, wrote an article in USA Today describing the Wikipedia page as an "Internet character assassination".
+The editor who created the hoax was later identified and admitted that he had done so as a joke.

+The incident raised questions about the reliability of Wikipedia and other websites with user-generated content that lack the legal accountability of traditional newspapers and published materials, and damaged the site's credibility and reputation for many years.
 In a December 13, 2005, interview, co-founder Jimmy Wales expressed his support for Wikipedia policy allowing articles to be edited by unregistered users, but announced plans to roll back their article creation privileges as part of a vandalism-control strategy.
 The incident ultimately led Wikipedia to introduce stricter referencing requirements for biographies of living persons.

-The incident raised questions about the reliability of Wikipedia and other websites with user-generated content that lack the legal accountability of traditional newspapers and published materials, and damaged the site's credibility and reputation for many years.